 Participants will receive a stipend of $5,400 for the 9-week program, a travel allowance, and housing on the Clark Atlanta University campus.
 In addition to this, the HarvardX’s Data Science certificate and GRE preparation costs for participating students will be covered under the program.
 Participants must be U.S citizens or permanent residents of the U.S. and currently enrolled in an undergraduate degree program at a U.S. college or university (be rising sophomores - seniors).

 Sloan Foundation Grant: ODxOS

-The AUC Data Science Initiative has just been awarded $249,994 a grant from the Sloan Foundation to implement an “AUC-Sloan Open Source Software Development Postbaccalaureate Program,” also referred to as “Open Doors by Open Source“, in the summer of 2021.
+The AUC Data Science Initiative was awarded a $249,994 grant from the Sloan Foundation to implement an “AUC-Sloan Open Source Software Development Postbaccalaureate Program,” also referred to as “Open Doors by Open Source“, in was executed in the summer of 2021.

 As open source software development is essential to the collaborative nature of data science, this Program will strengthen efforts to develop a well-skilled data science workforce.

-This Program will train Black computing graduates to prepare them for competitive positions at high-tech companies, develop course components to embed software development into the undergraduate curriculum, share promising practices with the AUC institutions and other HBCUs, and will diversify the high-tech field.
+This Program trained Black computing graduates to prepare them for competitive positions at high-tech companies, created course components to embed software development into the undergraduate curriculum, shared promising practices with the AUC institutions and other HBCUs, and has helped diversify the high-tech field.

 SAP and Coca-Cola: Virtual Computer Lab

 SAP and Coca-Cola have partnered together with the AUC Data Science Initiative and the AUC Robert W. Woodruff Library to create the AUC Virtual Computer Lab which will soon be available to all students and faculty at AUC member institutions: Clark Atlanta University, Morehouse College, Morehouse School of Medicine, and Spelman College.